raulmax319/sm64plus/FAQ.md

 ## **Q:** What about Render96?

 **A:** The official Render96 texture pack works with SM64Plus, with the exception of skybox textures.
-The models do not to work with SM64Plus at this moment.
-If you're willing to take on the challenge, it should be possible to fix the errors and make them work, but don't expect that to be very trivial.
+The models do not to work with SM64Plus at this moment though.
+If you're willing to take on the challenge, it should be possible to fix the errors and make them work, but don't expect that to be a trivial task.

 <br>